Berkshire Hathaway Expands Into New York City; Firm Eyes Further Growth in Westchester in 2017

 John Jordan | January 2017

 NEW YORK—Berkshire Hathaway HomeServices announced on Jan.
 9 that it established a beachhead of sorts in New York City, opening its first office in Manhattan at 590 Madison Ave.
+Company executives also tell Real Estate In-Depth that the firm plans on expanding its operations in Westchester County and elsewhere in 2017.

 The newly established Berkshire Hathaway HomeServices New York Properties is now part of the Berkshire Hathaway HomeServices New England Properties/Westchester Properties family.
 The New York City operations will be headed by real estate veteran Ellie Johnson, who for nearly 11 years at Sotheby’s International Realty managed the network’s Upper East Side New York office to perennial sales-volume leadership as a senior vice president/brokerage manager.
 Prior to her time at Sotheby’s Johnson was the Principal Broker Owner of Executive Brokers, LLC in New York City for four years.
 Johnson now serves as president of Berkshire Hathaway HomeServices New York Properties.